 A Caring Guy Is a Hot Guy

 What do women want?
-For those who've ever pondered this question, WebMD offers 19 relationship secrets.
+For those who've ever pondered this question, here are 19 relationship secrets.
 They're based on the study of healthy, happy couples and our changing gender roles.
 Secret No. 1: Women appreciate a guy with a sensitive side, especially when they're upset.
-Put your arm around her and hand her a tissue.
+Put your arm around them and hand them a tissue.
 Nurturing is a powerful way to connect.

 Chivalry Still Has a Place

 When it comes to romance, many women do like men to take a traditional masculine role.
 This is especially true in the wooing stage of a relationship, according to psychologist Diana Kirschner, PhD, who's written several books about love.
-She's perfectly capable of pulling out her own chair or opening a door, but if you see her hesitate, she might just be waiting for you to be the gentleman.
+They are perfectly capable of pulling out their own chair or opening a door, but if you see them hesitate, they might just be waiting for you to be the gentleman.

 Dress to Impress

-Styles come and go, but a man's attention to his grooming and clothing should be long lasting.
+Styles come and go, but men's attention to their grooming and clothing should be long lasting.
 It's important to women from the first flirtation through the honeymoon and beyond.
 "You've got to figure out if there's a certain look that she likes," says Kirschner.
 "If she likes a guy in tight jeans, you wear tight jeans."